drount/plays-api/README.md

 The most compromising operation is the `get_top` endpoint.
 These are some things that can be done to improve the performance of this method:
-- Use a better `top-k` query algorithm
+- Use a better *top-k* query algorithm
 - Estimate the play counts: The exact number of plays is probably not that important (bound on the error).
 E.g. lossy counting
 - Store aggregate counts per day and channel.
-- It looks like the `get_top` call is something that a webpage could use to show *weekly* top charts, by making calls with the same set of parameters.
+- It looks like the `get_top` call is something that a webpage could use to show *weekly* top charts, by periodically making calls with the same set of parameters.
 If we always have the same few combinations of channels, it could be pretty useful to cache or persist the top songs per week and group of channels.